Potential PhD projects: Extragalactic Astrophysics and Cosmology

 - Lensed Supernovae as precision probes of cosmology: Dr Suhail Dhawan

-- The Gamma-ray Burst - Superluminous Supernova Connection: Dr Ben Gompertz
+- Gamma-ray bursts and multi-messenger astronomy: Dr Ben Gompertz

 - Galaxy formation with the next generation of telescopes: Dr Sean McGee